jmydde/jamesm.blog/content/ai/tools.md

 - [Muzeek](https://muzeek.com/) - aim to save venues and promoters a ton of time, help artists and their teams automate opportunities
 - [Soundraw](https://soundraw.io/) - royalty-free AI generated music
 - [WavTool](https://wavtool.com/) - make high-quality music with an AI assistant in the browser, for free

+### Project Management
+- [LiquidPlanner](https://www.liquidplanner.com/) - project management solution that dynamically adapts to change and manages uncertainty to help teams plan, predict, and perform with confidence

 ### Prompt Engineering
 - [Borriss](https://borriss.gumroad.com/)